Field Trip: Mellon Intrusive Complex

 Weekend Trip, Fall 2009

-For a research project related to our Petrology course (GEOL 320), we collected rock samples from two outcrops outside of Mellen, WI.
+For a research project related to our Petrology course (GEOL 320), we collected rock samples from two outcrops outside of Mellen, Wis.
 We sent some to a lab for chemical analysis, and we looked at slides of others under a polarizing microscope.
-We then created posters which were presented at the 2010 Celebration of Student and Staff/Faculty Collaborations poster session.
+We then created posters which were presented at the 2010 celebration of student and staff/faculty collaborations poster session.